 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in San Diego air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in San Diego air is currently 1 times above the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Enjoy outdoor activities|

 |Wednesday, Sep 15|

 |Thursday, Sep 16|

 |Friday, Sep 17|

 Good 34 US AQI

 |Monday, Sep 20|

 Good 23 US AQI